 How are Azure VM assessments calculated?

-Server Assessment uses the on-premises machines' metadata and performance data to calculate assessments.
+The assessment uses the on-premises servers' metadata and performance data to calculate assessments.
 If you deploy the Azure Migrate appliance, assessment uses the data the appliance collects.
 But if you run an assessment imported using a CSV file, you provide the metadata for the calculation.

 Calculations occur in these three stages:

-- Calculate Azure readiness: Assess whether machines are suitable for migration to Azure.
+- Calculate Azure readiness: Assess whether servers are suitable for migration to Azure.

 - Calculate sizing recommendations: Estimate compute, storage, and network sizing.

-- Calculate monthly costs: Calculate the estimated monthly compute and storage costs for running the machines in Azure after migration.
+- Calculate monthly costs: Calculate the estimated monthly compute and storage costs for running the servers in Azure after migration.

 What's in an Azure VM assessment?

-Here's what's included in an Azure VM assessment in Server Assessment:
+Here's what's included in an Azure VM assessment:

 Australia East, Australia Southeast, Brazil South, Canada Central, Canada East, Central India, Central US, China East, China North, East Asia, East US, East US 2, Germany Central, Germany Northeast, Japan East, Japan West, Korea Central, Korea South, North Central US, North Europe, South Central US, Southeast Asia, South India, UK South, UK West, US Gov Arizona, US Gov Texas, US Gov Virginia, West Central US, West Europe, West India, West US, and West US 2.